“It’s people that learn. Not organizations that learn, and not systems that learn.”

-Another book on toxic work culture and personality types to look out for.
-Some of these may sound familiar from similar lists:
+Another book on toxic work culture and personality types to look out for:

 Speaking as a graduate of one, top schools teach you credentialing and ladder climbing.
 If you’re lucky, you might learn how to create a financial model or craft a solid argument.
 They don’t make you a great UX designer or programmer.
 Your passion for learning and gaining more and more experience are what make you great.
 The nights you stayed up until 5am coding make you great.
 Your love of building things makes you great.